How to join or become an adult volunteer with the Sea Cadets, the Army Cadet Force, the Air Cadets, or starting a Combined Cadet Force in schools.

 If you’re a fan of aviation, action and adventure, love sports and getting to know people, then you’re in the right place.
-Every year, nearly 60,000 air cadets and volunteer staff take part in exciting events in over 900 squadrons across the UK.
+Every year, over 44,000 air cadets and volunteer staff take part in exciting events in over 900 squadrons across the UK.

 Our aims are to:

 - promote and encourage a practical interest in aviation and the Royal Air Force among young people